Do Dogs Need Winter Coats? 4 Tips From a Vet

-Posted on November 7, 2014 under Uncategorized
+Posted on November 18, 2016 under Dog Topics

-Our furry friends still like to spend time outside, but do they need protective clothing such as sweaters and coats?
+Our furry friends still like to spend time outside during the colder winter months, but do they need protective clothing such as sweaters and coats?
 In most cases, the answer is no. Most dogs have enough fur to keep them warm outside during the winter.

 Very small dogs have a harder time retaining body heat, so they may need a sweater or coat when outside for extended periods of time during the winter.
 If your dog is a short haired breed or a breed that is originally from a warm climate, they may also need cold weather wear.
 These breeds include dogs such as the Chinese Crested, Chihuahua and Italian Greyhound.